 Furthermore, truck drivers are subject to weekly limits on driving time.
 In a 7-day period, a driver can accumulate a maximum of 70 hours of driving time.
 However, to reset this limit, they must take a rest period of at least 34 hours straight, which must include two consecutive nights off-duty.

 Some drivers are an exception to the rule.
 Drivers transporting agricultural commodities and livestock have different HOS regulations due to the nature of their work.
 The regulations also have exemptions for short-haul drivers who operate within a 150 air-mile radius of their work location.

 Purpose of HOS regulations

-HOS regulations are implemented for several important reasons.
-The primary goal of these regulations is to ensure the safety of truck drivers, other road users, and the public.
+Service regulations are implemented for several important reasons.
+The primary goal of these regulations is to prevent a truck accident and ensure the safety of truck drivers, other road users, and the public.
 Here are some key reasons why HOS regulations are implemented:

 Promoting Driver Health and Well-being: These regulations help safeguard the physical and mental health of truck drivers.

 Enhancing Road Safety: Truck drivers operate large commercial vehicles that can cause significant damage and harm if involved in accidents.
 By ensuring drivers have sufficient rest and limiting their driving time, HOS regulations contribute to safer roadways.